flink-extended/feathub-examples/flink-sliding-feature-view/README.md

    navigate to the web UI at [localhost:8081](http://localhost:8081) to view the Flink dashboard.

-3. Producer events into the two Kafka topics.
+3. Produce events into the two Kafka topics.

    ```bash
    $ python initialize_kafka_topic.py